 Another way of networking on Pinterest is to use Tailwind Communities.
 In it, you join a group of bloggers who all share each others’ content.

 You can join Tailwind for free here.
-Connect your Pinterest account, join some communities and start networking right away.
+So connect your Pinterest account, join some communities and start networking right away.

 - Email list collaborations